Florida Residency: Guide for Digital Nomads

 • Asset protection

 In addition, the state is known for robust asset protection laws that shield assets from potential liabilities and financial predators.
-These laws provide a solid wall of defense against creditor claims targeting personal assets, which is ideal for entrepreneurs, business owners, and professionals with significant liability exposure.
+These laws provide a solid wall of defense against creditor claims targeting personal assets, which is ideal for entrepreneurs, business owners, and professionals with significant legal exposure.

 The Florida Homestead Exemption is a cornerstone of asset protection.
 This exemption protects an unlimited amount of value in a person's home, making it creditor-proof.